-If a student is not at an overall attendance rate of 90% or above, he or she will not be allowed to attend middle school or high school functions.
+If a student is not at an overall attendance rate of 90% or above, he or she will not be allowed to attend middle school functions.
 School functions include, but are not limited to, dances, field trips, and parties.
 Administration will review special circumstances on an individual basis.